 Data Collection Formats for the S&WC interventions have also been developed.
 The formats were shared with the department for their review and comments and have been discussed several times in the S&WC directorate.
 The department shared their observations and comments which were discussed with the department and the WCKP team.
 The formats were revised several times and presented to the department.
 These formats are now revised by national ICT specialist as per the dashboard requirements.
-These formats are also under review and finalization process.
+These formats are now finalized with the department and duly filled with the SFTs data provided by the department, however, there are a lot of missing columns in the finalized formats which are conversated to the department.
+Now the team is in coordination with the S&WC officials to fill the missing data columns.